Safety

 aThe ZERBAXA for injection dose was 3 g intravenously every 8 hours, adjusted to match renal function where appropriate.

-bIncludes alanine aminotransferase increased, aspartate aminotransferase increased, hepatic enzyme increased, hypertransaminasaemia, liver function test abnormal.
+bIncludes alanine aminotransferase (ALT) increased, aspartate aminotransferase (AST) increased, hepatic enzyme increased, hypertransaminasemia, liver function test abnormal.

 cIncludes acute renal failure, anuria, azotemia, oliguria, prerenal failure, renal failure, renal impairment.